graboskyc/MongoDataRandomizer/readme.md

   -c CS             server connection string
-  -t T              threads to use, if left off, use 10 -b B              blocksize to use. if not inclided, use 1000 -p P              additional chars of padding to increase document size -w WC             write concern to use. if blank, none used -j, --journaling  if omitted, false. if flag enabled, journal
+  -t T              threads to use, if left off, use 10 -b B              blocksize to use. if not inclided, use 1000 -m M              max blocks to use. if not inclided, use 1000 -p P              additional chars of padding to increase document size -w WC             write concern to use. if blank, none used -j, --journaling  if omitted, false. if flag enabled, journal -g, --geo         if omitted, use customer data. if flag enabled push
+                    geographic data
   ```

 ### Random Inserts